Skip to content

 Start your remortgage early

-Most lenders let you apply for a new deal three to six months before your current one expires.
-This means you can lock in a rate now without triggering an ERC, and your new deal starts seamlessly when the old one ends.
+Most lenders let you apply for a new deal three to six months before your current one runs out.
+You can lock a rate in now without triggering an ERC, and the new deal simply picks up the moment the old one ends.

 The remortgage process step by step

-Remortgaging is typically quicker and simpler than taking out your original mortgage, especially if you are not moving home.
-The process usually takes four to eight weeks from application to completion, though it can be faster with a product transfer to your existing lender.
+Remortgaging is usually quicker and less involved than arranging your first mortgage was, particularly when you are staying in the same home.
+Reckon on four to eight weeks from application to completion, and often less if you do a product transfer with your existing lender.

-You will need similar documentation to a new mortgage application: proof of income (payslips, SA302 forms for the self-employed), bank statements, ID, and details of your existing mortgage.
-A broker can handle most of the legwork and ensure you are comparing the full market rather than just your current lender’s retention deals.
+The paperwork looks much like a fresh application: proof of income such as payslips (or SA302 forms if you are self-employed), recent bank statements, ID, and the details of your current mortgage.
+A broker can take on most of the legwork and, just as usefully, compare the whole market for you rather than only your lender’s retention deals.

-Remortgaging is typically quicker and simpler than taking out your original mortgage, especially if you are not moving home.
-The process usually takes four to eight weeks from application to completion.
-For a deeper look at the full process, see our guide to remortgaging.
+Remortgaging is usually quicker and less involved than arranging your first mortgage was, especially when you are staying in the same home.
+Most cases run four to eight weeks from application to completion.
+For a closer look at each stage, see our guide to remortgaging.

 How a remortgage works